You created an awesome survey (or so you thought).

 Bottom line: If your survey fails to inspire your audience to respond, it is probably in poor taste.
 The response rates will be at a miserable low and whatever feedback you manage to get shall be mediocre at best.

 Next time you plan to run a survey, steer clear of these 12 dumb mistakes that’d cost you.
 When in doubt, ask an expert.
-You could always check out the SurveySparrow stash of well-crafted survey templates, and the engaging UI that promises to raise your completion rates by 40%.
+You could always rely on efficient online survey tools for this.
+Talking of survey software, why don’t you check out the SurveySparrow stash of well-crafted survey templates, and the engaging UI that promises to raise your completion rates by 40%.
 Sign up for a free trial now!

 Leave us your email.